 IN THIS ARTICLE

 Replication creates a copy of the data in a directory on your cluster and transfers it to a directory on a second target cluster to generate a point-in-time consistent copy of the source directory on the target cluster.
 Because two clusters are required for this feature, there are specific version requirements and upgrade considerations dependent on what version of Qumulo Core you are running on either cluster.

-- If the source cluster is available: Copy the upgrade image to a directory on the source cluster (copying it to the read-only target cluster is not allowed) and wait for the upgrade image to be replicated to the target cluster before proceeding with the documented UI or CLI upgrade process
+- If the source cluster is available: Copy the upgrade image to a directory on the source cluster (copying it to the read-only target cluster is not allowed) and wait for the upgrade image to be replicated to the target cluster before proceeding with the documented Web UI or CLI upgrade process

-- If the source cluster is unavailable or this is not possible for some reason: Temporarily make the target relationship writable for the duration of the upgrade using the “Make Target Writable” action in the Web UI, and then re-establish the relationship using the “Reconnect Relationship” action after the upgrade completes.
-Note that this will both interrupt replication for the duration of the process and require additional time to resynchronize the clusters using a full-tree scan after the relationship is reconnected.
+- If the source cluster is unavailable or this is not possible for some reason: Temporarily make the target relationship writable for the duration of the upgrade using the Make Target Writable action in the Web UI, and then re-establish the relationship using the Reconnect Relationship action after the upgrade completes.
+Note that this will interrupt replication for the duration of the process.
+On clusters running Qumulo Core 2.12.5 or below, it will also require additional time to resynchronize the clusters using a full-tree scan after the relationship is reconnected.

-IMPORTANT!
-The first option is recommended whenever possible to avoid having to resync the clusters after a relationship is reconnected.
+Important: The first option is recommended whenever possible to avoid having to resync the clusters after a relationship is reconnected.

 Like what you see?
 Share this article with your network!